 - Increase medical student awareness of opportunities in academic medicine;

-- To increase student consideration of academic training programs for internship and residency; and especially
+- Increase student consideration of academic training programs for internship and residency; and especially

-- To increase the number of students applying to HMS-affiliated hospital training programs from groups underrepresented in medicine.
+- Increase the number of students applying to HMS-affiliated hospital training programs from groups underrepresented in medicine.

 Clerkship Options and Scheduling

-HMS places students in over 200 clerkship options in all specialties across the Harvard-affiliates.
+HMS places students in over 200 clerkships in all specialties across the Harvard-affiliates.
 Review these options within the ExClerk Catalog.
 Placement and scheduling is completed through the AAMC Visiting Student Application Service (VSAS) and is monitored by the HMS Registrar’s Exchange Clerkship Program administrator.

 Students remain registered at their own schools while participating in exchange clerkships at Harvard Medical School.
 They are not officially enrolled as students at Harvard University.

 Mentoring and Networking

 VCP participants are assigned a faculty advisor and offered opportunities to network with HMS faculty, students, and staff.
 A lunch or dinner meeting for faculty and students is held during each rotation.